 Roberts Field Stormwater Restoration Project

 The Town of Hampstead, in partnership with the Carroll County Bureau of Resource Management, is preparing for a major stormwater restoration project at Roberts Field.
 The Town and County will hold a public Town Hall meeting on Tuesday, July 22, 2025, at 6:30 PM at Hampstead Town Hall, located at 1034 S. Carroll Street, to share project details and answer questions.
-This work is being driven by a public safety concern: the existing pond is officially classified as a Significant Hazard Dam by the Maryland Department of the Environment (MDE).
+This project seeks to improve public safety by lowering the hazard classification of the existing pond, shifting it from a Significant Hazard dam to a Low Hazard dam.
+It also will improve water quality by providing cleaner, colder water to the streams below, which helps fulfill Town restoration obligations that are required by the State.

 This classification means that if the dam were ever to fail, area homes could be at risk.
 In addition to the safety hazard, the current facility does not meet modern stormwater treatment standards, and its discharges contribute to the degradation of downstream streams—many of which are already classified as impaired.